11 Strategies to Increase Tenant Retention for Higher ROI

 Dial Your Renter Before Entering the Building

-While you have written a notice, your renter will appreciate the human connection of calling them before entering the unit.
+While you have written notice, your renter will appreciate the human connection of calling them before entering the unit.
 You should always call, even in situations where it’s not binding on you to give written notice.

 It shows you respect the tenants’ privacy.
 While the building represents an asset and business to you, renters consider it as their home where they sleep, cook, play with their kids, groom, and have fun after a hectic workday.
 It’s their private space where they are protected from the prying eyes of outsiders.